vnoise/vtouch/README.md

 ==========

 1. Copy the folder vtouch/LiveOSC to the Remote Scripts Folder of Ableton Live.
 2. Start Ableton Live and activate the remote script named LiveOSC in Preferences / MIDI.
+3. Load "LiveOSC Control.adg" from LiveOSC into your Liveset to control levelmeter and clip position updates.
-3. Run server.bat or node server.js
+4. Run server.bat or node server.js
-4. Navigate your browser to http://localhost
+5. Navigate your browser to http://localhost or http://localhost#touch for Firefox Multitouch
-5. Please wait 10 seconds for sending the initial update
+6. Please wait 10 seconds until the UI gets responsiv after the initial update.
+This a current limitation of LiveOSC and we will fix this soon.